ecroxx/MicroservicesProjectWith_Spring_Java_ElasticSearch_NetflixEureka/README.md

 Records saved in the db.

 --------------------------------------------------

-Example2:
+--Example2:--
 REQUEST:
 GET  http://localhost:8080/product/getAllByPrice

+RESPONSE :
-RESPONSE : Products with descending order of price
+//Products with descending order of price

 	{
     "content": [